This year we have mammals on our mind.

 All species of tapir are threatened to some degree.
 The greatest threat to populations is extensive habitat destruction, including habitat fragmentation and encroachment.
 Illegal poaching by local hunters is also a problem for mountain tapirs.
 With fewer than 2,000 individuals, the mountain tapir is one of the most endangered mammals in the world.

-Most recently, we established a new reserve in central Ecuador, adding to a network of protected areas in the region spanning 7.5 million acres.
+We recently established a new reserve in central Ecuador, adding to a network of protected areas in the region spanning 7.5 million acres.
 Huamboya Municipal Conservation Area establishes critical habitat connectivity for the lowland tapir, spectacled bear, jaguar and more.
 Learn more about this incredible area here.

 *One of the species, the baird (Tapirus bairdi), is the tapir species with the northernmost distribution in the Americas (i.e. Central America and Southeast Mexico).
 Deforestation and hunting are significant threats to this unique species.